What is the Donut Hole?

-Medicare beneficiaries can get Medicare Part D prescription drug coverage through either a stand-alone Part D Prescription Drug Plan or a Medicare Advantage Prescription Drug plan.
+Summary: Medicare beneficiaries can get Medicare Part D prescription drug coverage through either a stand-alone Part D Prescription Drug Plan or a Medicare Advantage Prescription Drug plan.
 In either scenario, Medicare Part D coverage of prescription drugs follows four benefit phases:

-- Deductible: Some prescription drug plans have a deductible phase.
+Deductible: Some prescription drug plans have a deductible phase.
 That means you will pay the full cost of your prescription drugs until you have met your Medicare Part D or Medicare Advantage Prescription Drug plan’s deductible for that calendar year.

-- Initial coverage limit: In this phase of your Medicare Part D coverage, you pay a copayment or coinsurance for each covered drug.
-The specific amount of the copayment or coinsurance is usually based on the tier (or level) of your drugs.
-The lower tiers are usually less expensive (and may include cheaper generic drugs).
-Once the total yearly drug costs, including what you pay and what your Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan pays, reach a specified amount ($3,310 in 2016), you will move into the coverage gap phase, also known as the “donut hole.”
+Initial coverage phase: In this phase of your Medicare Part D coverage, you pay a copayment or coinsurance for each covered drug.
+The specific amount of the copayment or coinsurance is usually based on the tier (or level) of your prescription drugs.
+The lower tiers are usually less expensive (and may include cheaper generic prescription drugs).
+Once the total yearly drug costs, including what you pay and what your Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan pays, reach a specified amount ($4,020 in 2020), you will exceed the initial coverage limit.

-- Coverage gap, also known as the “donut hole”: During this phase, you have limited coverage for your covered drugs.
-In 2016, you will generally pay 45% of the plan’s costs for name-brand drugs and 58% of the plan’s costs for generics until your yearly out-of-pocket drug costs reach $4,850.
+As mentioned above, the coverage gap doesn’t start until after you and your plan have spent a combined $4,020 in 2020.
+During this phase, you may have limited coverage for your covered prescription drugs.
+In 2020, you will generally pay 25% of the plan’s costs for all your covered prescription drugs until your yearly out-of-pocket drug costs reach $ 6,350.
 The percentages and amounts needed to reach the coverage gap may vary from year to year.
-Once you have reached the yearly out-of pocket drug costs for the year, you will move into the next phase, called catastrophic coverage.
+If you reach the yearly out-of-pocket drug cost limit for the year, you will move into the next phase, called catastrophic coverage.

 For more details about your costs in the Medicare coverage gap, also known as the “donut hole,” please see Medicare.gov.

-Important: This cost and coverage information only applies to medications included in the formulary (or drug list) for the Medicare Part D Prescription Drug Plan or Medicare Advantage Prescription Drug plan you have.
+Important: This cost and coverage information only applies to medications included in the formulary (or prescription drug list) for the Medicare Part D Prescription Drug Plan or Medicare Advantage Prescription Drug plan you have.
 If your medication is not listed in your plan’s formulary, it will generally not be covered at all unless you can get a formulary exception.
 Also, keep in mind that formularies may change at any time; your Medicare plan will notify you if necessary.
 It’s a good idea to research all available Medicare prescription drug coverage options before enrolling in or switching plans to make sure you can get coverage for all your medications.